 Did not talk until Colonel Hawkins left

 While Colonel Hawkins was in the meeting, Tecumseh made no effort to put his plan into execution.
 Each day he appeared in the square to deliver his talk that all ears were anxious to hear it, but he remained silent.
-Instead, at the end of the day he would say, “I will make my talk tomorrow.”
-Colonel Hawkins prolonged the council for a few days but still Tecumseh did not relate his purpose.
+Instead, at the end of the day, he would say, “I will make my talk tomorrow.”
+Colonel Hawkins prolonged the council for a few days but still, Tecumseh did not relate his purpose.
 Finally, Colonel Hawkins brought the conference to an end and departed.
 Once he left Tecumseh delivered his long speech, full of fire and vengeance.

-Tecumseh informed the Creeks that they had made a fatal mistake by adopting the ways of the whites and becoming friendly with them.
+Tecumseh informed the Creeks that they had made a fatal mistake by adopting the ways of the whites and becoming friends with them.
 He encouraged them to abandon their plows, looms and cast off the garments which the whites had taught them to wear; to return to the condition and customs of their ancestors, and to be ready at command to become the enemies of the whites.
-He told them, “The whites have turned the beautiful forests into large fields, and stained the clear rivers with the washings of the soil and we would all be soon subjected to African servitude.”
+He told them, “The whites have turned the beautiful forests into large fields and stained the clear rivers with the washings of the soil and we would all be soon subjected to African servitude.”

 King of England would pay a reward

 In his conclusion, he announced that the British, their former friends, had sent him from the Big Lakes, to procure their services to expel the Americans from all Indian soil and that the King of England was ready to handsomely reward all who would fight for his cause.